muhammads97/SGLICollect/README.md

 All the parameters for these services are set using the `config.json` file

-To run the SGLICollect, set the parameters needed in `config.json` and run:
+To run the SGLICollect, set the parameters needed in `config.json` and run: for the stand-alone version:
+`SGLICollect -c <path to config.json>` for the conda python installation:
 `python <path to SGLICollect> -c <path to config.json>`

 Configuration options: